BassBallFever/Portfolio/README.md

 ![](/images/closeup.png)

-* 90% accuracy in determining who a duplicate account belonged to
+* 90% accuracy in determining who a duplicate account belonged to.
 * Scraped data from online forum.
 * Stripped meta data from the forum posts.
 * Examined corpus.